kellsweig/Predicting-Housing-Prices/README.md

 ## Next Steps:
-1. Refine the model further to better predict the Sale Price of individual homes and prevent large discrepancies in predicted vs actual revenue for IA Construction through the aggregation of errors
+1. Refine the model further for more accurate predictions of individual home sale prices.
-2. Create a model for cost based on home style/ layout, materials, room types, lot size, and time on market
+2. Create additional models for cost estimation based on various factors.
-3. Create a model for length of time on market
+3. Develop a model for predicting the length of time a property stays on the market.
-4. Utilize sale price, cost, and sale time models in a model to maximize profit per home
+4. Integrate sale price, cost, and sale time models to maximize profit per home.
-5. Create a final presentation for the client, IA Construction
+5. Prepare a final presentation for the hypothetical client, IA Construction.